"Aguacate" (avocado) are available here most of the year.

 I love the surprising taste and use it mostly for to flavor shrimp or chicken sauce.

-“Mangos” taste like paradise even as the taste can change quiet well between once type and an other or even in one fruit you can have different parts tasting different.
+“Mangos” taste like paradise.
+The taste can change between one type and another or even in one fruit you can have different parts tasting different.
 Everybody loves them.
 The main season is from January to July, later they are sometimes hard to find.

-When they are unripe and hard they have the right consistency for using in salads or as chutney or baked as cake, they turn out similar to apples.
+When they are unripe and hard they have the right consistency for using in salads or as chutney or baked in cake, similar to apples.

 The ripe ones don't need any culinary artistic, they combine with all kinds of desserts and pureed with some passion fruit juice they make a tasty sauce .

 "Marañones“ (cashews) grow here, even in my garden.
 One nut on a very pretty fruit, which looks similar to a pear.
-The fruit is also eatable, but does not taste really good.
-It is quiet a challenge to get the nut because it has an extremely hard and irregular shell.
+The fruit is also edible, but does not taste good.
+It is quite a challenge to get the nut because it has an extremely hard and irregular shell.
 The shell needs to be toasted, than you can crack it and peel the kernel out.
-Additional it has a very bitter skin which needs to be removed before you can enjoy the great taste of the cashew nut.
+Also it has a very bitter skin which needs to be removed before you can enjoy the great taste of the cashew nut.

 A lot of work, this is why they are so expensive.

 Coconut mousse or piña colada dessert are examples.
-On the Caribbean side of Costa Rica, rice and beans are cooked in coconut milk and I sometimes use the milk in sauces specially in Asian recipes.
+On the Caribbean side of Costa Rica, rice and beans are cooked in coconut milk and I sometimes use the milk in sauces, especially in Asian recipes.

-Fish from the Pacific Ocean is a highlight, nothing better than just shortly pan fried or grilled.
-But even here, fisherman complain about short rage, climate change and over fishing make it difficult to get exactly what you want.
+Fish fresh from the Pacific Ocean is a highlight, nothing better than just shortly pan fried or grilled.
+But even here, fisherman complain about shortages, climate change and over fishing make it difficult to get exactly what you want.
 Most common are red snapper, tuna, grouper, sea bass and

 mahi mahi.
 Tilapia and trout, farmed in Costa Rica are always available and are surprisingly tasty.

-During the months December to April the offshore fishing season takes place.
-Shoals of sardines come near to the shore and are followed by bigger fish such as blue jack and “Jurel”, a red tuna, but less tasty.
+During December to April the offshore fishing season takes place.
+Shoals of sardines come near to the shore and are followed by bigger fish such as Blue Jack and “Jurel”, a red tuna, but less tasty.

-Ceviche is one of my favorite fish preparations, quick made and super tasty.
+Ceviche is one of my favorite fish preparations, easy to make and super tasty.